Stephen Boyte is a Research Geographer at USGS EROS in Sioux Falls, SD, USA.

 Early Estimates of Exotic Annual Grass (EAG) in the Sagebrush Biome, USA, 2023

-Invasion of exotic annual grass (EAG), such as cheatgrass (Bromus tectorum), red brome (Bromus rubens), and medusahead (Taeniatherum caput-medusae), could have irreversible degradation impact to arid and semiarid rangeland ecosystems in the western United States.
-The distribution and abundance of these EAG species are highly influenced by weather variables such as temperature and precipitation.
-WeBiophysical drivers for predicting the distribution and abundance of invasive yellow sweet clover in the Northern Great Plains
+Expansion of exotic annual grass (EAG), such as cheatgrass (Bromus tectorum L.) and medusahead (Taeniatherum caput-medusae [L.] Nevski), could cause irreversible changes to arid and semiarid rangeland ecosystems in the western United States.
+The distribution and abundance of EAG species are highly affected by weather variables such as temperature and precipitation.
+The study's goal is to understan

 Biophysical drivers for predicting the distribution and abundance of invasive yellow sweetclover in the Northern Great Plains